v5.0 / 2026-04-07

 Engineering

-Ships roll against Engineering@Reactor to reduce reactor stress, as described in the turn order section later.
+Ships roll against Engineering@Reactor to reduce reactor Heat.

 Gunnery

-Ships roll against Gunnery@TargetingComputer when firing weapons at other ships.
+Ships roll against Gunnery@Weapon_H when firing weapons at other ships.

 Ship Systems